 New Edition – replace numbered old Edition and its updates with the New Edition.
 The information in clause C-13.6 about the use of New Editions and re-issues for certain coverage data products should be kept in mind

 Update – apply the numbered update and retain for tracking purposes.
 See C-21.3.
-Where updates cannot be applied a permanent indication “Chart information not up to date” shall be available in the chart display area when such a chart is in use (either displayed on chart area or used as largest scale available for chart related alerts and indications).
+Where updates cannot be applied a permanent indication “Chart information not up to date” must be available in the chart display area when such a chart is in use (either displayed on chart area or used as largest scale available for chart related alerts and indications).
 This is also covered by the ECDIS Update Status Report, Appendix C-3.

 Re-issue - replace the original datasets and its updates up to the date of the issue with the reissued dataset.
 Retention of the old issue should be as specified in the Product Specification.
 The information in clause C-13.6 about the use of New Editions and re-issues for certain coverage data products should be kept in mind.
 After a re-issue, subsequent updates may be incorporated from this reissue or from the original data kept continuously updated.

 Cancellation – delete the cancelled dataset and its updates.
-The system shall report any dataset(s) that have been identified as cancelled at load time.
-A message shall be displayed informing the user of the dataset name.
+The system must report any dataset(s) that have been identified as cancelled at load time.
+A message must be displayed informing the user of the dataset name.
 Depending on the method adopted by the OEM for managing cancelled datasets one of the following conditions must be observed: (1).
 The cancelled dataset cannot be viewed in the ECDIS; (2).
 The cancelled dataset can be viewed in the ECDIS with the warning message specified “Dataset <name> has been cancelled and may not be up to date.
 Under no circumstances should it be used for primary navigation”.

-Termination - delete the terminated dataset and its updates.

 Keep in mind the guidance about updating support files (C-21.3.5) when replacing or deleting a dataset.

+Support File Formats

+ECDIS support files must be limited to the following formats out of the support file formats listed in S-100 Part 17 S100_SupportFileFormat enumeration:

+Plain text

+HTML

+JPEG 2000

+TIFF 6.0

+In addition, CSS (Cascading Style Sheets) files may be used for styling HTML and XML suport files.
+If used only in a single support file, the styles should be embedded rather than encoded in a separate CSS file.
+CSS files are encoded in discovery metadata as “other” support files.

+All support files except the graphic formats must use UTF-8 encoding.

+Specific restrictions on support files containing textual information are described in clause C-11.5.
+Specific restrictions on graphics files are described in clause C-11.6.